inbo/protocolsource/CONTRIBUTING.md

     ![](src/management/pr-on-github-4.png)

 1. If the reviewers raise concerns, changes can be made to the protocol that address these concerns (stage, commit, push)
-1. When all reviewers have given their approval, the **repo admin** needs to do some necessary admin tasks before merging (RELEASES.md)
+1. When all reviewers have given their approval, the **repo admin** needs to do some necessary admin tasks before merging [see RELEASES.md](RELEASES.md)
 1. The GitHub protocols repo is setup in such a way that branches that are merged in the master branch will be deleted automatically.